 Full disclosure: I kind of enjoy reality TV.
 Storage Wars and Pawn Stars are among my guilty pleasures.
 So the idea of watching a reality show taking place in my own backyard wasn’t so far-fetched.
 I knew little about the show before sitting down to watch the season premiere.

-Editor’s Note: Lou Sanders, who has his journalism degree from NYU, and his wife, Grace, founded the Mineola American in 1952, giving the village its first successful newspaper.
-Lou and Grace have lived in Mineola for 59 years, and his popular column is a signature feature of this paper.
+Editor’s Note: Lou Sanders, who got his journalism degree from NYU, and his wife, Grace, founded the Mineola American in 1952, giving the village its first successful newspaper.
+Lou and Grace have lived in Mineola for 59 years, and his popular column remains a signature feature of this paper.

 We were disappointed with the resignation of Terry Hale from the school board.
 He was a much admired and well-liked member.
 Terry had served as the vice president and then the president of the board with distinction.
 He had been involved in school matters for almost 20 years.
 Being a member of the school board means lots of hard work and long hours and no pay.
 Statements made in e-mails, which he now regrets, led to his resignation.
 Terry said, “I will be back.”
 We hope so.